-1100 Foundations of Criminal Justice (3 cr.)

-[200 The American Criminal Justice System (3 cr.)

-J301 Criminal Law (3 cr.)
+- J100 Foundations of Criminal Justice (3 cr.) - J200 The American Criminal Justice System (3 cr.) - J301 Criminal Law (3 cr.)

+AREA V General Electives

-- V. Electives - 1.
-Sufficient additional courses to meet the Associate of Science degree requirement of 64 - Credit awarded by the University for active military service/ROTC may be included but not more than six such hours may be applied toward this degree.
+- Sufficient additional courses to meet the Associate of Science degree requirement of 64 credit hours. - Credit awarded by the University for active military service/ROTC may be included but not more than six such hours may be applied toward this degree.